sahasrarjn/cs725-2022-assignment/README.md

 In Part 1, you will implement the neural network, train it using train data and report its performance on dev data.

 ### Part 1.A (25 Points)
 Implement the functions definitions given in [nn.py](nn.py) to create and train a neural network.
 Run mini-batch gradient descent on Mean Squared Error (MSE) loss function.
+We have provided a helper file [helper.md](helper.md) to give step-by-step introduction to the [nn.py](nn.py) file

 For both Part 1.A and Part 1.B, use fixed settings:
 ```